Arnaud-Dorthe/ApocalypseDynamics.CE/README.md

 # Apocalypse Dynamics
-Free library for modeling according to the principles of system dynamics of J. Forrester.
+Free library for modeling the coming Apocalypse according to the principles of system dynamics of J. Forrester.

 ## Library description